thoas/picfit/README.rst

       }
     }

-With this config, you can load and store your images from different storage backends.
+You will be able to load and store your images from different storage backends.

-Images will be loaded from the file system storage and processed to the Amazon S3 storage.
+Int this example, images will be loaded from the file system storage and processed to the Amazon S3 storage.

 Running
 =======